 The Graduate School is a charter member of the New York Science Alliance, a citywide consortium sponsored by the New York Academy of Sciences.
 The Alliance sponsors workshops/symposia with dynamic speakers where a variety of career paths are explored.
-An annual event is “What can you be with a PhD?” which is organized by New York University and sponsored by research and academic institutions in the tri-state area, including Mount Sinai’s Graduate School of Biomedical Sciences.
+An annual event is “What can you be with a PhD?” which is organized by New York University and sponsored by research and academic institutions in the tri-state area, including the Icahn School of Medicine at Mount Sinai’s Graduate School of Biomedical Sciences.

 2. International Student Services –

-The Office of International Personnel together with the Graduate School of Biomedical Sciences co-ordinate services for international students who have been accepted to one of the School’s graduate programs.
-The F-1 visa for Mount Sinai’s international students is sponsored by Icahn School of Medicine at Mount Sinai.
-Upon acceptance into one of the programs at Mount Sinai, the student will be given the Application for Certification of Eligibility (I-20) Form.
-This form should be duly filled out and returned either in person to the Office of International Personnel at 320 94th Street, 5th floor or by fax at (212) 731-7804.
-All international students must register with the Office of International Personnel Office within 15 days of matriculation at Mount Sinai and must notify them of any changes in their academic program, enrollment status or if they plan to leave the country since their visa status may be at risk and appropriate action must be taken prior to leaving the country.
+The Office of International Personnel together with the Graduate School of Biomedical Sciences co-ordinate services for international students who have been accepted to one of the School’s residential graduate programs.
+The F-1 visa for Icahn School of Medicine at Mount Sinai’s international students is sponsored by ISMMS.
+Upon acceptance into one of the programs at ISMMS, the student will be given the Application for Certification of Eligibility (I-20) Form.
+This form should be duly filled out and returned to the Office of International Personnel at 320 94th Street, 5th floor or by fax at (212) 731-7804.
+All international students must register with the Office of International Personnel within 15 days of matriculation at ISMMS and must notify this Office of any changes in their academic program, enrollment status or if they plan to leave the country to preserve their visa status.
 Students must show proof of a valid I-20 before the fellowship package can be activated.
 It is the student’s responsibility to make sure that s/he is always in status, as mandated by the US Homeland Security.

 All visa questions should be addressed to the Office of International Personnel at (212) 731-7744.